iancleary/ubuntu-dev-playbook/README.md

   2. Clone or download this repository to your local drive.
   3. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-  4. Run `ansible-playbook plabook.yml --ask-become-pass` inside this directory.
+  4. Run `ansible-playbook plabook_terminal.yml --ask-become-pass` inside this directory.
+Enter your sudo account password when prompted for the 'BECOME' password.
+  5. (if desired) Run `ansible-playbook plabook_desktop.yml --ask-become-pass` inside this directory.
 Enter your sudo account password when prompted for the 'BECOME' password.

 > Note: If some Homebrew commands fail, you might need logout and log back in again.
 ### Running a specific set of tagged tasks